H00fie/the-return-of-lilith/README.md

 # The return of Lilith
 A shooting game.
 In progress.

-Currently on hold due the focus being placed on the creation of the models in Blender to be used in the game.
+Currently on hold due to the focus being placed on the creation of the models in Blender to be used in the game.